livingearth-system/livingearth-system.github.io/europe.md

 permalink: /europe/

 title: Europe
-subtitle: We aim to capture the state and dynamics of Europe’s landscape.
+subtitle: "We aim to capture the state and dynamics of Europe’s landscape."
 background: "#07073f"
 image: "/assets/img/continent-thub.png"
 nobuttons: true